 - The Klutz: Applejack.
 However, she proved to be quite the Big Damn Heroine in "Applejack's Amazing Adventure" (the one with the twinkle-eyed ponies, whom she rescues singlehoofedly.)

 - Our Dragons Are Different: Dragons lack wings and are shown to come in different colors.
 Baby dragons are historically shown to be pets of ponies.

 - Painting the Frost on Windows: To the same degree as FIM, and not just done by the ponies.
 For example, in one story, if the daffodil sorcerer doesn't get his gold on time, he can't use it to make the flowers and there won't be any this year, so the ponies have to get it back from thieves in a hurry.

 - Strong Family Resemblance: The "baby" versions of the ponies.
 In this continuity they're essentially younger clones of their mothers created from looking through a magical mirror.

 - Surprise Creepy: The G1 comics are a lot like a children's storybook, which will often have dark elements written as if the writer doesn't get how dark they are.
 "You have gems in your eyes!
 Gems from the smashed throne!
 Now you'll see the way home too!" is how Applejack cheerfully describes what, as you can see, seems a lot more like Eye Scream to the rest of us.
 This not long after kicking the villain to his demise.
 Also, Majesty's punishments, though the villains have them coming, make her damn scary.
-The way characters return to being sunny so quickly after the darkness (one-panel wrap-ups of epic stories are common) serves less to diffuse it and more to increase it with Dissonant Serenity and by showing just how much that for them it was Tuesday.
+The way characters return to being sunny so quickly after the darkness (one-panel wrap-ups of epic stories are common) serves less to defuse it and more to increase it with Dissonant Serenity and by showing just how much that for them it was Tuesday.
 Turn an enemy to stone permanently, the wording of the spell leaving it possible that he's a conscious statue forever, teleport back to the party like nothing happened!
 Ponyland was nearly eradicated, we solve the problem at the last possible moment, Everybody Laughs Ending two seconds after!